chensxb97/Homework_2/README.txt

 = Indexing =

 The index dictionary is built by processing terms from text files in the Reuters Training data.

-We process all terms by removing all punctuation, case-folding all words to lower case and stemming using PorterStemmer.
-Terms are stored in a set (to ensure no duplicates), and are saved in the dictionary, sorted by term in ascending order, with the following format: {term: [termID, termFrequency, charOffset, stringLength]}.
+After removing all punctuation, case-folding all words to lower case and stemming, terms are stored in a set (to ensure no duplicates), and are saved in the dictionary, sorted by term in ascending order, with the following format: {term: [termID, termFrequency, charOffset, stringLength]}.

 - term(string) refers to the processed and stemmed word